Deploy MinIO Object Storage to Fly.io

 Accessing the web-based MinIO admin panel

 MinIO has a web interface.
 It’s served on the port specified by --console-address in the Dockerfile, which we set to 9001.
-Fly restricts access to non-standard ports, so to access this panel we need to connect to our private WireGuard network.
+We can access this panel over our private WireGuard network.

-A simpler way is to use flyctl’s user-mode WireGuard to proxy the port to our local machine:
+A simpler way is to use flyctl’s user-mode WireGuard to proxy a local port to the app:

 fly proxy 9001